ceph/ceph/doc/radosgw/multisite.rst

 The following sections provide additional details and command-line usage for realms, periods, zonegroups and zones.

-For more details on every available configuration option, please check out ``src/common/options/rgw.yaml.in`` or go to the more comfortable :ref:`mgr-dashboard` configuration page (found under `Cluster`) where you can view and set all options easily.
-On the page, set the level to ``advanced`` and search for RGW, to see all basic and advanced configuration options with a short description.
+For more details on every available configuration option, see ``src/common/options/rgw.yaml.in``.

-Expand the details of an option to reveal a longer description.
+Alternatively, go to the :ref:`mgr-dashboard` configuration page (found under `Cluster`), where you can view and set all of the options.
+While on the page, set the level to ``advanced`` and search for RGW to see all basic and advanced configuration options.

 .. _rgw-realms: